ethereum-optimism/specs/specs/experimental/op-stack-manager.md

 /// @notice Returns the latest approved release of the OP Stack contracts.
 /// @notice Release strings follow semver and are named with the
 /// format `op-contracts/vX.Y.Z`.
-function latestRelease() external view returns (bytes32);
+function latestRelease() external view returns (string memory);

-/// @notice Maps a release version to a contract name to its implementation data. function implementation( bytes32 release, bytes32 contractName
+/// @notice Maps a release version to a contract name to its implementation data. function implementation( string memory release, string memory contractName
 ) external view returns (Implementation memory);

 /// @notice Maps an L2 Chain ID to the SystemConfig address for that chain.